turingschool/front-end-curriculum/lessons/personal-site-wireframing.md

 #### Your Turn

 Now that we've done some sketching together, it's your turn!
-Take a crack at thinking through and sketching low fidelity and user flow wireframes for your portfolio site.
-Since we want to iterate quickly and get all our ideas out of our heads and onto paper, **sketch 2-3 different options for your portfolio site.** Consider how you want to organize your content, what you want a user to see first, and how they'll navigate through the site to different content.
+Take a crack at thinking through and sketching low fidelity and user flow wireframes for your personal site.
+Since we want to iterate quickly and get all our ideas out of our heads and onto paper, **sketch 2-3 different options for your personal site.** Consider how you want to organize your content, what you want a user to see first, and how they'll navigate through the site to different content.

 The goal here isn't perfect drawings, it's about communicating your ideas visually in a way that can start discussion.
 There are lots of ways to approach this project, so be sure to keep your wireframes -- we'll want to discuss them and your approach!
 A good strategy is to keep things simple: clear and usable beats fancy and confusing any day.